 “The Assad regime has flagrantly violated the chemical weapons convention and the UNSC resolutions.
 It was documented by the OPCW – UN Joint Investigative Mechanism in its report submitted to the UN Security Council on 25th October 2017.
 This regime has gassed the Syrian people to death on 21st August 2013 for the first time, and least but not last on 7th April 2018.”

 The letter added: “Indeed, ‘having the Syrian regime of Bashar Assad preside over global chemical and nuclear weapons disarmament will be like putting a serial rapist (Jack the Ripper) in charge of a women’s shelter,’ as said by Mr. Hillel Neuer, the executive director of the United National Watch.”
+According to the executive director of UN Wacth, a Geneva-based non-governmental organization,

 “We count on our good friends to spare no effort to ensure an end is put to the suffering of the Syrian people, to hold the perpetrators accountable, and to finally fulfill their just demands of freedom, dignity and justice,” President Mustafa added.